-An Academic Calendar of the Institute is prepared prior to the commencement of the semester by the Principal which includes: ?
-Teaching days ?
-Academic activities. ?
-Technical and Training activity Plan ?
-Curricular and Extracurricular activities. ?
-Examination schedule ?
-Expert Lectures ?
-Public holidays ?
-Industrial Visit ?
-Parents Meet Academic calendar adhered for conduct of Examination and other related matters is as given below: • Training and placementactivity is scheduledOnce in a week in which Soft skilltraining for SE and Branch wise Technical Training is conducted for TE and BE. • In semester Examinationis scheduled in first/second week of month in which Three ISE tests and two MCQ tests each of 20 marks are conducted. • Expert Lectures are scheduled insecond week of first three months of each semester in which industrial/academician expert lectures are arranged for awareness of latest industrial technology. • Industrial visits are scheduledafter two months ofsemester for better understanding of practical's industrial visit is arranged. • Project (Project event co-ordination, exhibitions) is scheduled for provision of scheme for project expenses reimbursement and expenses for participation at college and outside project exhibition. • Extra/Remedial classes are scheduled after term end for weak student extra classes are arranged and remedial Classes are conducted for failed students. • Term work submission is scheduled at the end of semester, internal assessment is done on overall performance throughout semester. • University exam is scheduled after the end of semester, as per university time table POE and theory Exams are conducted.
+An Academic Calendar of the Institute is prepared prior to the commencement of the semester by the Principal which includes: •Teaching days Academic activities. •Technical and Training activity Plan •Curricular and Extracurricular activities. •Examination schedule • Expert Lectures • Public holidays • Industrial Visits •Parents Meet Academic calendar adhered for conduct of Examination and other related matters is as given below: • Training and placement activity is scheduled Once in a week in which Soft skill training for SY B-Tech and Branch wise Technical Training is conducted for TE and BE. • In semester Examination is scheduled in first/second week of month in which Three ISE tests and two MCQ tests each of 20 marks are conducted. • Expert Lectures are scheduled in second week of each month during each semester in which industrial/academician expert lectures are arranged for awareness of latest industrial technology. • Industrial visits are scheduled after completion of two months of semester for better understanding of practical. • Project (Project events co-ordination, exhibitions) is scheduled for provision of scheme for project expenses reimbursement and expenses for participation at college and outside project exhibition. • Extra/Remedial classes are scheduled during the term for weak student remedial Classes are conducted for failed students. • Internal Continuous Assessment (ICA ) is carried out throughout the semester. • University exam is scheduled after the end of semester, as per university time table POE and theory Exams are conducted.
+Due to pandemic of Covid-19 after the month of March the teaching, learning, examination Assessment method for Sem II were carried out as per the directives received from PAHSU time to time.